Prospect Grissom homers in debut, Braves beat Red Sox 8-4

 WELCOME TO THE BIGS

-Grissom added a single in the ninth; the Braves made sure to call for this ball as a keepsake (though the home run ball was eventually retrieved).
+Grissom added a single in the ninth.
+Since the home run ball was presumably lost, the Braves made sure to call for this one as a keepsake.
 He later scored on Dansby Swanson’s single to make it 8-4.

-“He was like a kid out on the playground, pretty much just having a ball.
-I think they said it’s genuine.
-I think that guy really likes to play baseball,” Snitker said.
-“It’s a novel idea: Have fun playing baseball.”

 BACK HOME AGAIN